little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 To this day you can see their ingenuity and innovation.

-Cappadocia is also home to epic hot air balloon rides where you’ll get to see so much this incredible landscape from the most epic view.
+Cappadocia is also home to epic hot air balloon tours where you’ll get to see so much of this incredible landscape from the most epic view.

 12. Shopping

-I am not a huge shopper but if you are, you will find some incredibly shopping in Turkey.
-In fact, people come from surrounding countries do shopping here in Turkey.
+I am not a huge shopper but if you are, you will find some incredible shopping in Turkey.
+In fact, people come from surrounding countries and do shopping here in Turkey.

-People from around Turkey come specifically to Istanbul to spend a weekend shopping then go back home.
+People from around Turkey visit Istanbul specifically to spend a weekend shopping then go back home.

-While there are not as many international options in a lot of ways, there is quite the selection still.
+While there are not as many international options in a lot of ways, there is quite a selection still.
 There are two main places I would say that people shop.

 Grand Bazaar

-The Grand Bazaar was built in 1455 A.D. and spans a massive 61 streets and has over 4,000 shops!
+The Grand Bazaar was built in 1455 A.D.
+It spans a massive 61 streets and has over 4,000 shops!
 It is considered the world’s oldest and biggest covered market.

 If you need some ideas for gifts or want a few tips on how to haggle, don’t miss this blog.